-I am not a big fan of New Year’s resolutions.
-Every year, we tell ourselves we’re going to be slimmer or kinder or save more money…but those resolutions only last a few weeks, and then we find ourselves unchanged.
+Many military spouses don’t do New Year’s resolutions.
+I’m not a big fan.
+Every year, we tell ourselves we’re going to be slimmer or kinder or save more money…but those military spouse resolutions only last a few weeks, and then we find ourselves unchanged.
 Making and breaking resolutions can be disappointing, or even downright discouraging.

 Military spouse resolutions for PCS moves

-- How will I prioritize my time as a wife, a mother, and a professional?
+- How will I prioritize my time as a spouse, a parent, and a professional?